10 Easy & Creative Ways to Stop Wasting Money This Year

 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-4. Skip your morning coffee.
+4. Skip your temptation and brew your own coffee.

 5. Ditch your gym membership.

 Yes, actually making a trip to the gym can keep you a bit more honest about your workout rather than heading down to the treadmill in the basement.
 But think of it this way: If you got rid of your $20 per month membership to your local fitness studio (and you may be paying even more than that!), you’re saving $240 a year, not to mention the time spent driving to and from the gym.